JNIM–ISSP war: Truce and return to hostilities (May 2022 – present)

 JNIM and ISGS signed a truce in May 2022 that ended clashes between the two groups on all fronts.
 This truce was the first major cessation of hostilities since the failed truces in 2019.
-At the same time as the truce, ISGS began the Ménaka offensive in southeastern Mali against the Tuareg militias GATIA and the Movement for the Salvation of Azawad (MSA), which had been a serious thorn in ISGS' side after the group's defeat in the 2020 clashes between JNIM and ISGS.
+At the same time as the truce, ISGS began the Ménaka offensive in southeastern Mali against the Tuareg militias GATIA and the Movement for the Salvation of Azawad (MSA), which had been a serious thorn in ISGS's side after the group's defeat in the 2020 clashes between JNIM and ISGS.
 The offensive gained steam due to the inhibition of the JNIM threat, growing discontent in the region with the Malian junta officials and the Wagner Group mercenaries that entered the country in early 2022, and an increase in ISGS support from the central Islamic State.
-In March 2022, the central Islamic State announced that ISGS would be promoted to a full province of the Islamic State and renamed Islamic State – Sahil Province, although the English acronym remained ISGS to not be mixed up with Islamic State – Sinai Province (ISSP).
-The offensive in Menaka saw many defections to the ISGS in the region in territories that were formerly under JNIM influence and control in Mali, Niger, and Burkina Faso.
+In March 2022, the central Islamic State announced that ISGS would be promoted to a full province of the Islamic State and renamed Islamic State – Sahil Province, although the English acronym remained ISSP to not be mixed up with Islamic State – Sinai Province (ISSP).
+(Note: From here on out, ISGS will be referred to as ISSP.)
+The offensive in Menaka saw many defections to the ISSP in the region in territories that were formerly under JNIM influence and control in Mali, Niger, and Burkina Faso.

-This truce broke on November 3, 2022, when an al-Naba publication by ISGS announced the killing of forty JNIM fighters in Mali's Menaka region.
-JNIM restarted calls to mobilize against ISGS, as the group had conducted several massacres against Tuareg and other civilians in the region.
+This truce broke on November 3, 2022, when an al-Naba publication by ISSP announced the killing of forty JNIM fighters in Mali's Menaka region.
+JNIM restarted calls to mobilize against ISSP, as the group had conducted several massacres against Tuareg and other civilians in the region.
 The clashes between the two groups intensified in December 2022 during fighting that killed dozens of fighters on either side across several battles along with over seventy civilians.
-ISGS' brutality against civilians positioned JNIM to propagandize themselves as the sole protector of civilians in the Sahel.
-This statement only gained credence after the January 2022 and September 2022 Burkinabe coups d'état that brought a junta in Burkina Faso that conducted more attacks on civilians in the name of stopping JNIM and ISGS.
+ISSP' brutality against civilians positioned JNIM to propagandize themselves as the sole protector of civilians in the Sahel.
+This statement only gained credence after the January 2022 and September 2022 Burkinabe coups d'état that brought a junta in Burkina Faso that conducted more attacks on civilians in the name of stopping JNIM and ISSP.
 In response to the Menaka offensive, JNIM signed a non-aggression pact with the Strategic Framework for the Defense of the People of Azawad (CSP) and High Council for the Unity of Azawad (HCUA), two moderate Tuareg groups based in northern Mali.